dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_pp_greedy.rst

 Because the problem sets values of the Ising problem based on the qubits and couplers of a selected QPU (a *native* problem), you can submit it directly to that QPU without :term:`embedding`.
-The :class:`~dimod.SampleSet` returned from the QPU is used to initialize :class:`~greedy.sampler.SteepestDescentSolver`: for each sample, this classical solver runs its steepest-descent algorithm to find the closest minima.
+The :class:`~dimod.SampleSet` returned from the QPU is used to initialize :class:`~dwave.samplers.greedy.sampler.SteepestDescentSolver`: for each sample, this classical solver runs its steepest-descent algorithm to find the closest minima.

 .. testcode::